 Detailed Instructions, Greater Clarity

-Completely new fields include the request for additional employee contact information (email address and telephone number) though completion of these fields is optional.
-The new form also contains an additional block of fields for entry of document numbers and expiration dates under List A. Additionally, at the top of the second page the employee's name must be re-entered.
+Completely new fields include the request for additional employee contact information (email address and telephone number) through completion of these fields is optional.
+The new form also contains an additional block of fields for entry of document numbers and expiration dates under List A. Additionally, at the top of the second page, the employee's name must be re-entered.

 Separate, Enumerated Employer Attestations

 Other proposed changes relate to the employer attestation.
 The proposed form separately enumerates the following with respect to the attestation the employer representative must make when signing the Form I-9: "I attest, under penalty of perjury, that (1) I have examined the document(s) presented by the above-named employee, (2) the above-listed document(s) appear to be genuine and to relate to the employee named, and (3) to the best of my knowledge the employee is authorized to work in the United States."

 Proposed changes to the List of Acceptable Documents are minimal.
 The proposed form clarifies as follows with respect to the presentation of a Social Security Account Number card:

 "A card that includes one of the following restrictions, for example, is not acceptable: